nus-cs2103-AY2425S1/tp/docs/AboutUs.md

 title: About Us
 ---

 We are a team based in the [School of Computing, National University of Singapore](https://www.comp.nus.edu.sg).
+Our aim is to create human friendly products that improve the productivity of everyday jobs.
+An example is our recent product, PROperty, a state of the art Address Book tailored to the intricate and fast pace needs of property agents

-You can reach us at the email `seer[at]comp.nus.edu.sg`
+You can reach us at the email `<no email>`

 ## Project team